 10. Roll or spray your color in thin layers

-Like I mentioned in my last post, the kitchen color is Valspar’s Lush Sage in eggshell.
+As I mentioned in my last post, the kitchen color is Valspar’s Lush Sage in eggshell.

 I gave THESE rollers a try too that I found at Lowes but hated them.
-Their description says that they give a paint sprayer like finish which was pretty close and awesome however there are little black hairs that fall off after using it more than once and ended up all over my paint job.
+Their description says that they give a paint sprayer-like finish which was pretty close and awesome however there are little black hairs that fall off after using it more than once and ended up all over my paint job.
 So don’t buy them.

 Tip: I use a brush to paint the beveled detail in my cabinets.
 Rolling that area doesn’t really work well.
 Even if I spray, I use a brush for that detail first as well.

 Some people, even me, forget this step or don’t think it is important but it is.
 The paint leaves little bumps here and there and sanding in between paint layers is the only way to eliminate them or to get rid of any dirt and dust that might have still made its way into your paint.